ruxo/blazor-wasm-auth0/README.md

 for guidance).
 However, since WASM is client side, so the authentication is PKCE flow, which is handled by the library.
 To login/logout, use extension methods `NavigateToLogin` and `NavigateToLogout`, see `Index.razor` about how to login/logout using such methods.

+# Access Token
+In order to obtain the access token, Auth0 mandates the use of an API Audience.
+This means you need to set up an API in Auth0 and create an identity for the API's audience.
+Subsequently, assign the audience name into the `AdditionalProviderParameters`, refer to `Program.cs` for usage.

+## Retrieve the token
+The OIDC library has `IAccessTokenProvider` service with method `RequestAccessToken` for retrieving the access token.
+However, ID token is not exposed and may need many hooks so this example doesn't include it.
+See `Index.razor` on how to get the access token.

 # See also
 * [Blazor Server with Auth0 abridge version](https://github.com/ruxo/blazor-server-auth0)